 If you listen to a loud noise for too long, it begins to damage the tiny nerve cells in your inner ear that are responsible for hearing.
 Ongoing exposure to sounds above 85 dB can cause permanent hearing loss over time.
 Even a one-time event such as a gunshot or explosion at close proximity can do lasting damage.

 The rule of thumb for unprotected ears is that the allowed exposure time decreases by one-half for each 5 dB increase in the sound.
 For instance, you can listen to a 90 dB sound for eight hours per day, a 95 dB sound for four hours per day and a 100 dB sound for two hours per day.
+Learn more about hearing loss prevention with this helpful decibel chart.

 Take a look at these simple yet effective tips to protect your hearing and prevent hearing loss.